 - There will be questions for you to answer, too, like “Readers!
 What types of books or representation are you hoping to see more of in publishing?” or “Readers: What genres are you looking for?”

 - Have questions prepared for authors you want to work with, like “When do you want my notes back to you?” and “What sort of notes do you want?
 In-depth critiques?
 Or just general reader feelings?”

 Thank you for being interested in #BetaBash!
-I’ll see you all on Sunday, the 13th of September for the next round, and I hope you meet some wonderful new authors.
+I’ll see you all on January 27th for the next round, and I hope you meet some wonderful new authors.

 Madeline Pine is the host of #BetaBash and a dam engineer (really).
 They knew they were always meant to swear.
 They are passionate about diversifying publishing and making sure everyone can see themselves in books.
 If you want to keep up with Pine’s events, be sure to follow Pine and Saskia on Twitter and sign up for our newsletter here.